Economic Burden of Lyme Disease: Billions in Costs and Rising

 Clinical Perspective

-Lyme disease is not only a clinical challenge—it is a public health and economic issue.
+Lyme disease is not only a clinical challenge—it is also a public health and economic issue.

 Improving early diagnosis, refining treatment strategies, and addressing persistent symptoms are essential to reducing both patient suffering and societal costs.